Fayetteville, Tennessee: History

-1952 Tornado
+Tornadoes

+Several devastating tornadoes of struck the city during its history.
 On February 29, 1952, the town was hit by a catastrophic and violent F4 tornado that damaged or obliterated numerous homes, businesses, trees, power lines, vehicles, and other buildings.
 Two people were killed and 150 others were injured.
+The city was also devastated by tornadoes on March 14, 1851; March 27, 1890; and April 29, 1909.
+An EF2 tornado on March 24, 2023 also followed a path similar to the 1952 tornado.

 Geography

 According to the United States Census Bureau, the city has a total area of 7.3 sqmi, all land.

 Climate

 The climate of Fayetteville is characterized by relatively warm temperatures and heavy rainfall throughout the year.
 The Köppen Climate Classification subtype for this climate is "Cfa" (Humid Subtropical Climate).
 Fayetteville's Trewartha climate classification is also subtropical (Cf).

 Demographics

 2020 census

 As of the 2020 United States census, there were 7,068 people, 3,092 households, and 1,548 families residing in the city.